SkoolNotes/Taproot/2020JAP201/KBxAdviceColumn.md

-I have a wondeful family of 5! they alway make me wonderful food, and sometimes I can eat some of their food. they love to eat chochlate, but they never let me have any! tonight, i want to sneek
+I have a wondeful family of 5! they alway make me wonderful food, and sometimes I can eat some of their food. they love to eat chochlate, but they never let me have any! next week, i want to sneak into the snack drawer and have some what do you think?